 When sharing the good news with a narcissist, some will take the credit.
 “If it weren’t for me, you wouldn’t have done that.”
 Narcissists seek excessive attention, and when they’re not gaining the attention they believe they’re entitled to, they want to take it away from everyone else.

-When it comes to sharing bad news with a narcissist, they’re not interested in giving sympathetic attention to help a loved one feel better, they’re not looking to support, some will even find a way to gloat with their quiet smugness about what’s happened to you, to make you feel worse as they lack the empathy to care, or they’ll go on and on about something that’s happened to them.
+When it comes to sharing bad news with a narcissist, they’re not interested in giving sympathetic attention to help a loved one feel better.
+They’re not looking to support you, some will even find a way to gloat with their quiet smugness about what’s happened to you, to make you feel worse as they lack the empathy to care, or they’ll go on and on about something that’s happened to them.
 “That’s nothing compared to.”

 Narcissists get pleasure from another’s pain.